-The 2017 Proposed Budget includes \$1.05 billion in Countywide Sales Tax revenues, which reflects a 1.4% growth rate when compared to the 2016 Projection.
-The assumed growth rate is conservative when compared to Moody's Analytics projections of Sales Tax collections in Nassau County will increase approximately 2.3% for both 2016 and 2017.
+The 2017 Adopted Budget includes \$1.05 billion in Countywide Sales Tax revenues, which reflects a 1.4% growth rate when compared to the 2016 Projection not including deferred sales tax.
+The assumed growth rate is conservative when compared with projected increases of 2.3% for 2016 and 2017 for Sales Tax collections in Nassau County from Moody's Analytics.